<#INCLUDE filename="include_head.html"> <#INCLUDE filename="include_header.html"> <#INCLUDE filename="include_menu.html" restriction="IsValidSession">

 If I am a reader at the Newberry, do I need a separate account to request imaging services?

-No. Your single Aeon account will allow you to place and manage both material requests and imaging and photoduplication requests.
+No. Your single Aeon account allows you to place and manage both material requests and imaging and photoduplication requests.

-Will researchers still be able to request photocopies and/or scans of materials?
+Can researchers still request photocopies and/or scans of materials?

 Questions about Aeon Events/Classes

-Will instructors be able to request material for their students to use for class show and tells and course reserve?
+Will instructors be able to request material for their students to use for class presentations and course reserves?

 Yes.
-Aeon does allow for instructors to associate particular items with an even or activity.
-If you are interested in using material for a class presentation or show and tell, please contact the Director of Reader Services, Will Hansen hansenw@newberry.org.
+Aeon allows for instructors to associate particular items with an even or activity.
+If you are interested in using collection material for a class presentation, please contact the Director of Reader Services, Lisa Schoblasky [email protected].

-If you are teaching a seminar and would like to put material on course reserve, please contact the General Collections Services Librarian, Margaret Cusick cusickm@newberry.org.
+If you are teaching a seminar and would like to put material on course reserve, please contact the Reading Room Librarian for Public Services, Keva Kreeger [email protected].

 <#INCLUDE filename="include_footer.html">